 Without ducts, you can also enjoy better indoor air quality.
 Leaky ducts are big sources of air infiltration.
 And when the leaks are in your attic or crawlspace (they usually are!), it can be really hard to keep your air as clean as you want it to be.

 While ductless units aren’t a panacea for indoor air quality — and we’ll discuss their onboard air filters in just a bit — they do help you avoid the air quality problems associated with duct leakage.

 So, why aren’t more people outfitting their entire homes with these systems?

 Well, some people do!
-We actually think taking your whole house ductless is an awesome idea and have performed whole-house ductless system installations for a number of clients.
+We think taking your whole house ductless is an awesome idea and have performed whole-house ductless system installations for several clients.
 It can be done — even in existing homes!

 I’ve already got ducts.
 Shouldn’t I just use them?